EduardMacesanu/EduardMacesanu/README.md

 # 👋🏻 Hi there!
 I'm Eduard Macesanu 🚀

-I'm a 19-year-old backend developer based in Madrid, Spain, passionate about building robust, scalable, and efficient systems.
-I enjoy working behind the scenes to design the logic, architecture, and infrastructure that make applications fast, secure, and reliable.
+I'm a 19-year-old backend developer based in Madrid, Spain, with a strong passion for building robust, scalable, and efficient systems.
+I love working behind the scenes—designing the logic, architecture, and infrastructure that help applications run fast, securely, and reliably.

-I find great satisfaction in solving complex problems, optimizing performance, and writing clean, maintainable code.
-My background includes working with languages like Java, managing databases with SQL, and using tools such as Git, GitHub, Postman, and more.
+I really enjoy tackling complex problems, improving performance, and writing clean, maintainable code.
+I’ve worked with technologies like Java, SQL, Git, GitHub, Postman, and more, and I’m always eager to learn and expand my skill set.

-🎓 I'm currently completing my studies and actively seeking backend development opportunities where I can apply my skills in real-world projects, continue growing as a developer, and contribute to meaningful, high-impact work within the tech industry.
+🎓 Right now, I'm finishing my studies and actively looking for backend development opportunities where I can put my skills into practice, grow as a developer, and contribute to impactful projects in the tech world.
 ---

 ## 🛠️ Tech Stack